PandaScience/FortySecondsCV/README.md

   profile picture directly without modification and crop it here.
 * `profilepicxshift=<length>` sets the xshift for the profile picture.
 * `profilepicyshift=<length>` sets the yshift for the profile picture.
+* `profilepicrounding=<length>` sets the rounding radius for the top right and bottom left corner in the default rounded profile picture style.

 Note: